black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 # Step 86
 Within the button element in the renderSongs function, add an onclick attribute.
 For the value, call the deleteSong function and interpolate song.id.

+# Step 87
+Next, you need to check if the playlist is empty.
+If it is, you should reset the userData object to its original state.

+Use an if statement to check if the userData?.songs has a length of 0.